Condor-Performance-Modeling/how-to/RUN_SIM.md

-run_sim --wfc --no-run                       # Write the default final config YAML to this directory without running a workload run_sim -ro --arch cuzco dhry                # Run the simulator using the cuzco arch, writing results to this directory run_sim -o --arch cuzco --wfc --no-run       # Write the cuzco final config YAML to this directory without running a workload
+run_sim --wfc --no-run                       # Write the default final config YAML to this directory without running a workload run_sim -ro --arch cuzco dhry                # Run the simulator using the cuzco arch, writing results to this directory run_sim -o --arch cuzco --wfc --no-run       # Write the cuzco final config YAML to this directory without running a workload run_sim -roW --arch cuzco 4000               # Run workload 4000 to completion using default warmup, with reporting

 # Examples of specifying a parameter
 run_sim -ro --arch cuzco -p top.cpu.core0.fetch.params.num_to_fetch 12 dhry